Exceptional Stroke Care

-The University of Chicago Medicine is a Joint Commission-certified Comprehensive Stroke Center, a designation considered a Gold Seal of Approval.
-It recognizes the exceptional efforts of our Stroke Center team to provide advanced care according to the latest stroke treatment standards and their work striving for continuous improvement in care.
+The University of Chicago Medicine has two nationally recognized stroke centers, including our Joint Commission-certified Comprehensive Stroke Center in Hyde Park.
+Considered a Gold Seal of Approval, this designation recognizes the exceptional efforts of our Stroke Center team to provide advanced care according to the latest stroke treatment standards and their work striving for continuous improvement in care.

 Here, a multidisciplinary team of neurologists, neurointensive care specialists, neurosurgeons, neuroradiologists, advanced practice nurses, therapists and other experts provides comprehensive diagnostic and therapeutic care for people with the following disorders:

 - Critical narrowing or blockages of brain blood vessels